NicknineTheEagle/Frostbite-Scripts/README.md

    * Frostbite Engine 3 (2013-present) - Battlefield 4, Need for Speed: Rivals, ...
    * Newest games from 2018 and later (Battlefield V, FIFA 19, Anthem) are not supported yet.
    * Mass Effect: Andromeda is not supported yet since its TOC files are encrypted.
-   * IMPORTANT: In FIFA 18, some files are compressed with Oodle.
-I can't distribute the library required to decompress it here since it's proprietary and the one from FIFA 18 itself is 64-bit so it can't be used with Python 32-bit.
-You'll need to get oo2core_6_win32.dll from a game using Oodle and put it into frostbite3 directory.
-Your best bet is to get it from Warframe, it's a F2P game: https://store.steampowered.com/app/230410
+   * IMPORTANT: FIFA 18 uses Oodle compression but I can't distribute the library required to decompress it here since it's proprietary.
+So make sure you grab oo2core_4_win64.dll from your game installation and place it into frostbite3 directory before extraction.

 In each directory, you'll find the following scripts:
  * dumper - adjust the paths at the start and run it to dump all the contents of superbundles; all the other scripts are meant to be used with the resulting dump